zq99/pgn2data/README.md

 | fen_row{number}_{colour)_count | Number of pieces for the specified colour on this row of the board      |
 | fen_row{number}_{colour}_value | Total value of pieces for the specified colour on this row of the board |
 | move_sequence                  | Sequence of moves upto current position                                 |

+## Acknowledgements

+This project makes use of the [python-chess](https://github.com/niklasf/python-chess) library.